JasonJiangs/JasonJiangs.github.io/_pages/about.md

 Previously, I received my Master's degree in Computer Science from Johns Hopkins University and Bachelor's degree in Computer Science from Wenzhou-Kean University.
-I did my master thesis advised by Prof. Kimia Ghobadi at [Johns Hopkins](https://systems.jhu.edu/kimia/) on multi-agent simulation.
+I did my master thesis advised by Prof. Kimia Ghobadi at [Johns Hopkins University](https://systems.jhu.edu/kimia/) on multi-agent simulation.
-I was fortunate to work with Prof. Aloysius Wong's group at [Wenzhou-Kean](https://csmt.wku.edu.cn/en/node/1777) where I first stepped into the field of bioinformatics.
+I was fortunate to work with Prof. Aloysius Wong's group at [Wenzhou-Kean University](https://csmt.wku.edu.cn/en/node/1777) where I first stepped into the field of bioinformatics.
 In addition, I developed a deep learning model for RNA-ligand interaction prediction with Prof. Yanjun Li at [University of Florida](https://yanjun-li.com/index.html) and later participated in developing a single-cell foundation model in Prof. Xiaojie Qiu's Lab at [Stanford University](https://www.devo-evo.com/).